Senior under special supervision

 Large crowds are an environment conducive to the spread of coronavirus and other droplet viruses.

-If possible, limit your time in public places and ask your loved ones for help with everyday activities, such as shopping, getting medicines, and dealing with official and postal matters.
+If possible, limit your time in public places and ask your loved ones for help with everyday activities, such as shopping, getting medicines, and dealing with official matters and postal work.

 Wash your hands often